-Your ability to substantiate the salaries you are paying to top executives and corporate officers will help keep you on the right side of the IRS when it comes time for them to review your company's tax returns.
+Your ability to prove that officer salaries are reasonable will help keep you on the right side of the IRS when it comes time for them to review your company's tax returns.

 Reporting Officer Salaries to the IRS

 Each year, when you complete the income tax forms for your corporation or S corporation, you must report corporate officer salaries if the corporation's total receipts are $500,000 or more.
-You will need to use IRS Form 1125, listing compensation for each corporate officer, along with information about the percentage of time devoted to the business and the percentage of stock owned by this officer.
+You will need to use IRS Form 1125-E - Compensation of Officers, listing compensation for each corporate officer, along with information about the percentage of time devoted to the business and the percentage of stock owned by this officer.